 There are generally four different types of assessments available, which are:

 - Career choice assessments

-Assessments can be arranged by a school and in this case an appointment with an educational psychologist will be made.
-Private assessments may also be required by parents.
+Assessments can be arranged by a school, In this case an appointment with an educational psychologist from the department of Education will be made through the school.
+Unfortunately the waiting lists for the assessments are usually very long.
+Private assessments may also be arranged with an Educational Psychologist by the parents.

-The psychologist will look at many aspects of the child’s development and educational environment, including classwork, speaking to teachers as well as the child, and often giving the child tests to determine their intellectual development.
+The psychologist will look at many aspects of the child’s development and educational environment.
+Including looking at their classwork.
+Speaking to teachers as well as to the child.
+And often giving the child tests to determine their intellectual and academic development.

-School readiness assessments can include an evaluation of the child’s gross and fine motor skills, visual and auditory perceptual skills, which are all essential to the child’s development.
+School readiness assessments can include an evaluation of the child’s gross and fine motor skills.
+It may also look at visual and auditory perceptual skills.
+All of which are all essential to the child’s development.